Profile Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

-- The Profile Start-Up Kit includes marketing/BD collateral, office supplies, equipment, furnishings, and fixtures to start the franchised business.
+- The Profile Start-Up Kit includes equipment, computer equipment, furnishings, and fixtures to start the franchised business.

-- The equipment, such as scales and software, is used to monitor a customer’s weight.
+- The equipment, such as scales, body scanning equipment, and software, is used to monitor a customer’s weight.
 There is currently no exercise equipment.

-- Profile by Sanford, its affiliate, or its designated vendors may be the only source for these items.
-The Profile Start-up Kit is currently purchased from Profile by Sanford’s affiliate, Profile Products, LLC.
+- Profile, its affiliate, or its designated vendors may be the only source for these items.
+The Profile Start-up Kit is currently purchased from Profile’s affiliate, Profile Products, or its designee(s).

-- You must purchase from Profile by Sanford or its affiliate or designee your initial product inventory that Profile by Sanford specifies.
+- You must purchase from Profile or its affiliate or designee your initial product inventory that Profile specifies.

-- The product inventory, meals, and other food items are currently all purchased from Profile by Sanford’s affiliate, Profile Products, LLC, but some may be purchased from third-party vendors.
+- The product inventory, meals, and other food items are currently all purchased from Profile’s affiliate, Profile Products, but some may be purchased from third-party vendors.

-- You must purchase from Profile by Sanford or its affiliate or designee one exterior sign that Profile by Sanford specifies.
+- You must purchase from Profile or its affiliate or designee one exterior sign, monument signage, and reserved parking signs that Profile specifies.

-- The exterior signage is currently purchased from Profile by Sanford’s affiliate, Profile Products, LLC, but some may be purchased from third-party vendors.
+- The exterior signage, monument signage, and reserved parking signage are currently purchased from Profile’s affiliate, Profile Products, but some may be purchased from third-party vendors.